Villa Riviera

-Villa Riviera (ital. beach) is a registered historic building on Ocean Boulevard in the Alamitos Beach neighborhood of Long Beach, California, United States.
-From the time of its completion in 1929 through the mid-1950s, it was the second-tallest building, and the tallest private building, in Southern California.
+Villa Riviera is a registered historic building on Ocean Boulevard in the Alamitos Beach neighborhood of Long Beach, California, United States.
+The building was an "own-your-own" apartment building and each unit was sold fully furnished.
+In those days, Apartment-Hotels were apartment buildings featuring full service hotel amenities.
+The Villa Riviera provided maid service, valets, doormen, concierge, and managers on duty to cater to the needs of residents.
+The Villa Riviera was completed, and the owners moved in, by the end of 1928, enjoying a grand opening party January 1929.

+From the time of its completion in 1928 through to 1955, it was the second-tallest building, and the tallest private building, in Southern California.
 The 16-story Châteauesque building has been called the city's "most elegant landmark" and a building that "has helped define the city."
-The building was added to the National Register of Historic Places in 1996 and is currently used as condominiums with approximately 134 units, including two penthouse apartments occupying the 16th floor of the building, complete with gargoyles adorning both sides of the bay windows overlooking the city and ocean.
+The building was added to the National Register of Historic Places in 1996 and is currently used as condominiums with approximately 134 units, including three penthouse apartments occupying the areas on the 15th and 16th floors of the building, complete with grotesques outside the 16th floor windows.

 Description and architecture

-Built from 1927 to 1929 at a cost of $2.75 million, the Villa Riviera is a 16-story French Gothic Building.
-The structure is topped with a steeply pitched verdigris copper roof.
-The building was designed by architect Richard King who won a grand prize at an international contest for the design that he referred to as "Tudor Gothic."
-The structure features fierce-looking gargoyles perched along the ridges of the higher floors.
-The building was also equipped with luxurious features, including a ballroom, Italianate roof garden, lounges, high-speed elevators, "vacuum-type heating," and a 100-car garage.
+Built in 1928 at a cost of $2.75 million, the Villa Riviera is a 16-story French Gothic Building.
+The steel-framed structure is topped with a steeply pitched verdigris copper roof.
+The building was designed by architect Richard D. King who won a grand prize at an international contest for the design that he referred to as "Tudor Gothic."
+The structure features fierce-looking grotesques perched along the ridges of the higher floors.
+The four styles of grotesques are: a bear holding a shield, a cougar, an eagle, and a winged chimera featuring a wolf's head and a bird's body.
+They adorn each uppermost corner of the building and both sides of the 16th floor balconies overlooking the city and ocean.
+The building was also equipped with luxurious features, including a roof garden, the "Umbrella Room" lobby, high-speed elevators, "vacuum-type steam heating," and a 100-car garage replete with car elevator to aid the staff valets.
+There was a private beach and food stand for the residents and their guests to enjoy.

 The Villa Riviera was originally built as a luxury residential cooperative.
-The 1928 promotional brochure for the building noted:
+The 1928 promotional brochure for the building noted :

 When the Villa Riviera was completed, the 277-foot high structure was the second tallest in the region—surpassed only by Los Angeles City Hall.
 Until the 1950s, it remained the second-tallest building in Southern California and "the tallest private building in Southern California."

 History

 Shortly after the Villa Riviera opened, the Great Depression hit, and the demand for luxury cooperative apartments declined.
-Also, the first tenants reportedly "didn't see eye-to-eye and the building subsequently was sold and turned into an apartment-hotel."
+While some original owners gave up their apartments, others stayed.
+The buildings control and management was ceded to the mortgage company renting many of the apartments.